UTA-Class-Group-Projects/project_3/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ERD Diagram was put together using QuickDBD.com - see link below.
+The diagram can be found in our outputs folder.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------